Hug0Vincent/QLinspector/README.md

 ### `BeanFactoryGadgetFinder.ql`

-A query that can be used to new gadget chain based on the `org.apache.naming.factory.BeanFactory`.
+A query that can be used to find new gadget chains based on the `org.apache.naming.factory.BeanFactory`.
 The `BeanFactory` class, allows to create an instance of arbitrary class with default constructor and call any public method with one `String` parameter.

 More information in this blogpost: https://www.veracode.com/blog/research/exploiting-jndi-injections-java